Henry Showers: Naval career

 In 1913, Showers was part of the inaugural intake into the newly established Royal Australian Naval College in Geelong, with the rank of cadet midshipman.
 During World War I he was seconded to the Royal Navy and served with HMS Glorious at the Second Battle of Heligoland Bight in 1917.
 He then joined the submarine service aboard HMS K22, completing further training as a submariner and returned to Australia on HMAS J3.
 He remained with the Australian submarine service until its disbandment in 1922.

 Showers later trained as a navigator and then returned to the Royal Navy from 1923 to 1925 to train on minesweepers.
 He subsequently served as an assistant surveyor on HMAS Moresby during its survey of the Great Barrier Reef.
 He was promoted commander in 1933 and undertook further service with the Royal Navy before returning to Australia in 1936.

 Showers' first command was the sloop HMAS Swan which he commanded from January to August 1939.
 He took commanded of the light cruiser HMAS Adelaide in September 1939 and was promoted captain in December 1939.
-He notably commanded Adelaide on its expedition to New Caledonia in September 1940 to install Free French governor Henri Sautot.
+He notably commanded Adelaide on its mission to New Caledonia in September 1940 to install Free French governor Henri Sautot.
 He later commanded HMAS Hobart from June 1942 until it was torpedoed by the Japanese submarine I-11 in July 1943 and badly damaged.
 His final command of World War II was HMAS Shropshire from May 1944 to September 1944.
 During this time Shropshire was "heavily employed on naval gunfire support duties for amphibious landings on the north coast of New Guinea, and also at Wakde Island and Morotai in the Netherlands East Indies".

 In 1944, Showers was promoted commodore and appointed to the Commonwealth Naval Board as second naval member.
 He was "responsible for all personnel matters (both permanent and reserves members), discipline, naval stores, victualling and medical services".
 He was the first graduate of the Royal Australian Naval College to be appointed to the board.
 Showers was promoted to acting rear admiral on 10 May 1950 and transferred to the Retired List with the honorary rank of rear admiral on 8 February 1955.